apache/mxnet/docs/how_to/perf.md

 by summarizing at the operator level, instead of a function, kernel, or instruction level.

 In order to be able to use the profiler, you must compile _MXNet_ with the `USE_PROFILER=1` flag in `config.mk`.

-Once enabled, the profiler can be enabled with an [environment variable](http://mxnet.io/how_to/env_var.html#control-the-profiler) for an entire program run, or programmatically for just part of a run.
+The profiler can then be turned on with an [environment variable](http://mxnet.io/how_to/env_var.html#control-the-profiler) for an entire program run, or programmatically for just part of a run.
 See [example/profiler](https://github.com/dmlc/mxnet/tree/master/example/profiler)
 for complete examples of how to use the profiler in code, but briefly, the Python code looks like: